Table of Contents

 Explore additional Shelter Project stories:

-To see eligibility and enrollment details, visit the Jetty Extracts’ Shelter Project Page, or fill out the Shelter Project Application Page if you meet program requirements.
+To see eligibility and enrollment details, visit the Jetty Extracts’ Shelter Project Page.

 FAQs - Common Questions About the Shelter Project